IsaacHarrison28/Organize-360/README.md

 With the current changes added to the project, follow the following steps to start up the project on your own local machine:

-1. Clone this repository on your own local machine using the command:
+**1. Clone this repository on your own local machine using the command:**

 ```terminal
 git clone https://github.com/IsaacHarrison28/Organize-360.git